farlee2121/FsSpec/doc/2022-06-03 As Validation plus.md

 - It should have no effect
 - I could solve this by trimming, or with identity laws.
 - The problem with identity laws is that I need to know the parent of the empty combinator to know what it should return to be neutral

+Problem: normalization is passing tests, but running a sample seems to always return the empty case
+- It looks like trimEmptyBranches is incorrect.
+The tests pass because I trim empty before validation and before normalization
+  - need to test trimEmpty, but it looks like I'll finally have to implement equality to do so

+## Tree Equality

+Trees are almost equateable.
+The only hold-up is Custom.

+The problem is that two custom predicates with the same label needn't be equal.
+In fact, if there are any case-specific parameter then the predicate would not be equal.

+I tried creating a separate `treeEqual` but that route runs into

 ## TODO